smunir2001/Machine-Learning-A-Z/ML for Everybody - YouTube/ReadMe.md

 * the sum of all weights for each feature goes into the neuron
     * add bias term to the neurons
 * activation function application -> output
+## TensorFlow
+Open source library to help you develop and train ML models.